DSA annual conferences

 The DSA Council (or a sub-committee thereof) will evaluate the bids and either select one bid, or request the two best bids to attend the next Council Meeting to present their proposals to Council.

-Once Council has selected the successful bid, subject to final negotiations, the selected host institution will implement the conference together with NomadIT and report regularly to Council on progress.
+Once Council has selected the successful bids, subject to final negotiations, the selected host institution will implement the conference together with NomadIT and report regularly to Council on progress.

 Applications should be emailed to: membershipadmin(at)devstud.org.uk

-Selection will be made by DSA council and applicants notified by October 30 2017.
+Selection will be made by DSA council and applicants notified in April/May 2018.